latentai/github-posthog-sync/README.md

 The sync will use deterministic fields for these values (via UUID v5) to ensure that they're the same for the same day.
-ClickHouse provide eventual consistency when it comes to deduplication, so over time and "old" copies of the events will age out.
+ClickHouse provide eventual consistency when it comes to deduplication, so over time any "old" copies of the events will age out.
+This tool will also deduplicate via API queries, just in case.

 This also means that the time of day the sync runs is irrelevant, because the only value for a day which "matters" happens during the sync 14 days after it occured.